denjo62/dicom-to-xml-app/factors.md

 ## 6. Processes

 - **Goal**: Execute the app as one or more stateless processes.
-- **Implementation**: The dicom-to-xml microservice is designed as a stateless Spring Boot application.
+- **Implementation**: The microservice is designed as a stateless Spring Boot application.
 It can be horizontally scaled by running multiple instances, each independently handling requests without shared state.

 ## 7. Port Binding

 - **Goal**: Export services via port binding.
 - **Implementation**: The microservice exports its services through port binding.
-For example, the application is bound to port 8080, allowing external access to the DICOM to XML conversion service.
+For example, the application is bound to port 8080, allowing external access to the conversion service.

 ## 8. Concurrency